-4.2 The proposed building would be set in line with the front building line.
+5.2 The proposed building would be set in line with the front building line.
 The proposal would not significantly impact on the amenity of the neighbouring occupiers by virtue of visual amenity, overbearing or loss of light.
 The principal windows serving the proposed unit would face front and rear.
 The windows proposed in the rear elevation at first and roof level will not result in any additional overlooking of neighbouring dwellings.

-4.3 None of the ground floor windows would result in overlooking of adjoining occupiers.
-The only window proposed at first floor level in the flank elevation serves an ensuite bathroom.
+5.3 None of the ground floor windows would result in overlooking of adjoining occupiers.
+The only window proposed at first floor level in the flank elevation serves an ensuite bathroom would be finished first floor window is obscure glazed non openable.
 This will not result in loss of privacy to the adjoining occupier or indeed future occupants of the dwelling proposed.
 The house has been designed with regard to the surrounding environment and the scheme acknowledges that the neighbour at 23 Warren Road has a window located in the flank elevation facing the application site at both ground and first floor.
-The first floor window is believed to serve a bedroom and it is unclear as to whether this is the only window serving this bedroom at ground floor a window faces the application site which is believed to be a secondary window to a living room.

-4.4 It would be an anomaly to have a bedroom served exclusively by a flank window and despite that fact the neighbouring occupiers will not lose any privacy by way of the proposals layout or fenestration design.
+5.4 It would be an anomaly to have a bedroom served exclusively by a flank window and despite that fact the neighbouring occupiers will not lose any privacy by way of the proposals layout or fenestration design.
 The applicant has diligently produced a daylight sunlight report to demonstrate how the proposed development will not be to the detriment of adjoining occupiers by way of light loss or overshadowing and demonstrates in more general terms demonstrates how little an impact the proposal would have by way of light loss and overshadowing as a whole.

-4.5 The first floor flank window east elevation of no.23, it is approximately 2m from the shared boundary and approximately 4m from the flank wall of the new dwelling, This distance ensures that the two storey element of the proposed dwelling would in no way result in a development that could be considered to have an overbearing impact on the neighbour at 23 and likewise due to the two storey element of the proposal not projecting beyond the two storey element on number 27 Warren Road, its impact is little.
+5.5 The first floor flank window east elevation of no.23, it is approximately 2m from the shared boundary and approximately 4m from the flank wall of the new dwelling, This distance ensures that the two storey element of the proposed dwelling would in no way result in a development that could be considered to have an overbearing impact on the neighbour at 23.
+Officers did not consider that the previous proposal to have a detrimental impact on this window (Please refer to the Officers report relating to application 77289/APP/2022/1646) and likewise due to the two storey element of the proposal not projecting beyond the two storey element on number 27 Warren Road, its impact is little.
 Further to this, the proposed dwelling would result in a greater gap between built form and the boundary than in situ.
 It is important to distinguish the difference between an overbearing development and one that result in overshadowing.

-4.6 The applicant has commissioned a Daylight / Sunlight report produced by Daylight and Sunlight (UK) Limited on 10th May 2022.
+5.6 The applicant has commissioned a revised Daylight / Sunlight report produced by Daylight and Sunlight (UK) Limited on 9th December 2022.
 The Daylight Sunlight concluded that the proposed development is generally compliant with the guidance issued by Building Research Establishment.